 - Use gamification tools such as fundraising thermometers to motivate and visually remind your donors of how close you are to reaching the fundraising goal.

 - Live stream your nonprofit’s charity event to increase your outreach and awareness.

-- Make sure to get a professional and charismatic auctioneer to help with your auction of promises fundraiser.
+- Get a professional and charismatic auctioneer to help with your auction of promises fundraiser.
 This is vital to getting the bidders excited, motivated, and willing to give generously.
 Your auctioneer or MC needs to engage your crowd of supporters from the get-go.
-They will have about 2 minutes to pump up the audience, give brief and clear instructions on how to make a contribution and where the money will go.
+They will have about two minutes to pump up the audience and give brief and clear instructions on contributing and where the money will go.
 Focus on the ultimate fundraising goal of the event and the powerful impact everyone can have together.

 - Keep thanking your donors when you’re receiving contributions.
 Don’t forget to make a point of paying public gratitude to top donors.

 Create an unforgettable experience for your donors and community, and make a huge impact by organizing an auction of promises fundraiser.
 It’s the perfect opportunity to come together for a good cause after such a long period of uncertainty and for many who have been isolated from friends and family.
 Enjoy the variety of promises offered at such a fundraising event and the feel-good factor of contributing in such a selfless manner to make positive changes.